 As universities and colleges have moved from print to digital, electronic theses and dissertations (ETDs) present the opportunity to think beyond the limitations of traditional formats and processes in order to enable students to express their scholarship with greater creativity and impact.

-The symposium will take place on Thursday, May 23, in the Wilmeth Active Learning Center on the campus of Purdue University in West Lafayette, Indiana.
-A limited number of invitations are available.
-There is no cost to attend, and lunch will be provided.
-For more information, you may contact Ashlee Messersmith or Michael Witt, or click below to request an invitation.
+The symposium took place on Thursday, May 23, in the Wilmeth Active Learning Center on the campus of Purdue University in West Lafayette, Indiana.
+For more information, you may contact Ashlee Messersmith or Michael Witt, or click below to review slides and notes from the symposium.